What Does Explainable AI Mean in Practice? Evaluative Requirements from a Longitudinal Clinical Case Study: Method

-The objective of this study was to enhance our understanding of the process of eliciting explainability requirements when developing software with ML components in an industrial setting.
-The research literature on software engineering and requirements engineering benefits from case studies that provide narratives on how these phenomena unfold in real-world industrial cases.
-Such case studies form a foundation for creating evidence-based advice for practitioners and contribute to the construction of new theories in academia \cite{stol_teaching_2024}.
-To contribute to this research mission, we designed a case study \cite{runeson_guidelines_2008} where we follow a software team from the point at which they were delivered an ML model to the point where a running application was considered complete.
+Case studies form a foundation for creating evidence-based advice for practitioners and contribute to the construction of new theories in academia \cite{stol_teaching_2024}.
+The objective of this study was to enhance our understanding of the process of eliciting explainability requirements when developing AI systems in an industry setting.
+To this end, we conducted a longitudinal case study \cite{runeson_guidelines_2008, yin_applications_2011} that followed a development team over 18 months, from the completion of training an image recognition model to the point where a running AI system was deployed and tested by end users.

+A longitudinal design strengthens this case study because the elicitation of explainability requirements is not a one-off activity but an evolving process.
+Case studies benefit from being conducted over time since this can reveal processes, causalities, and changes that would otherwise remain hidden \cite{yin_applications_2011}.
+In our context, following the development team across several iterations made it possible to trace how explainability requirements emerged, were refined, and became embedded in the system.
+This longitudinal perspective was essential for understanding not only which requirements were elicited, but also how they were uncovered and transformed into concrete design decisions.

-The development team responsible for creating the application for the clinicians consisted of one traditional software developer, one data scientist enrolled as a software developer, two AI researchers with special competence in XAI and one product owner (the clinician who had collected the 557 training videos and ran the startup aiming to commercialize the application).
+The development team consisted of one software developer, one data scientist enrolled as a software developer, two AI researchers with special competence in XAI, and one product owner (who was building a startup, aiming to commercialize the AI system).
 The team was primarily collocated, with the software developer occasionally working from a satellite office.
-Additionally, two ML developers, who played key roles in developing the ML model, served as advisors and supported the team in discussions.
-A group of three clinicians at the local hospital were designated as users and participated in testing the application in the clinical setting.
+Additionally, two additional data scientists, who played key roles in training the image recognition model, served as advisors to the team.
+A group of three clinicians at the hospital clinic were designated as users and participated in testing the AI system in the clinical setting.